akeneo/pim-community-dev/UPGRADE.md

 5. Update your **app/AppKernel.php**:

-    Maybe the easiest way to update it is to copy/paste from the latest standard edition and add your own bundles in the `registerProjectBundles` method.
+    An easy way to update it is to copy/paste from the latest standard edition and add your own bundles in the `registerProjectBundles` method.

     ```bash
     cp app/AppKernel.php $PIM_DIR/app/